silentgameplays/Simple-Arch-Linux-Setup/README.md

 * ``sudo pacman -S htop``

 **Only temps**

 * ``sudo pacman -S lm_sensors``
 * ``sensors``

-# 27. Installing AUR helper yay
+# 27.(NB!
+Optional,not recommended to use AUR,use at your own risk) Installing AUR helper yay and other AUR packages

 * ``sudo pacman -S git``